-These 12.6-inch rear screens on the 2021 GMC Yukon Denali are incredible
+What can’t the rear screens in the 2021 GMC Yukon Denali do?

 That’s a question I asked a few times driving around in this full-size SUV on a hot summer day.
 My kids are adults and we drove around a few times just so they could try them out.